 Dear Students, at Sage Consulting & Apothecary, we are responding to the Corona Virus situation as it unfolds.
-It has recently become obvious that offering the 2020 Herbal Foundations Program is not going to be prudent.
-Therefore, we want you to know that we appreciate you and your interest in our exciting program and we look forward to seeing you next year.
+It has recently become obvious that offering the 2021 Herbal Foundations Program is not going to go forward this year.
+We want you to know that we appreciate you and your interest in our exciting program and we look forward to seeing you next year.

-For those of you who have applied for a scholarship, we will be reviewing the applications - there are so many good ones! - and we will be announcing the winner on the 16th which will be transferable to next year's program.
+For those of you who have applied for a scholarship, we will be reviewing the applications - there are so many good ones! - and we will be announcing the winner in 2022 before next year's program.

 We are so sorry for any inconvenience and we hope to be able to offer some weekend programs in the summer when all of this is behind us.